Oil Coming Out of Exhaust: Symptoms, Causes, and How to Fix

 Yes, oil leaking from the exhaust can potentially catch fire.
 The hot exhaust pipes can ignite the oil, leading to a dangerous fire.

 However, this is relatively rare and usually only happens if the oil leak is severe.
-If you notice any oil leaks in your vehicle, it’s important to have them repaired as soon as possible to avoid the risk of a fire.
+If you notice any oil leaks in your vehicle, it’s important to have them repaired as soon as possible to avoid a fire risk.

 What is the liquid that comes out of a car exhaust?

-The vast majority of car exhaust is composed of water vapor and carbon dioxide, two gases that are harmless to human health.
+The vast majority of car exhaust is composed of water vapor and carbon dioxide, which are harmless to human health.

-These pollutants can cause a range of health problems, including respiratory illness and heart disease.
+These pollutants can cause various health problems, including respiratory illness and heart disease.

-While most modern cars are equipped with pollution-control devices that help to reduce emissions, it is still important to take steps to reduce your exposure to car exhaust.
+While most modern cars are equipped with pollution-control devices that help reduce emissions, it is still important to reduce your exposure to car exhaust.

-When possible, choose routes that avoid heavy traffic, and be sure to ventilate your garage well when starting your car.
+Choose routes that avoid heavy traffic, and ventilate your garage well when starting your car.

 By taking these simple precautions, you can help protect yourself and your family from the harmful effects of car exhaust.